 The mudroom encourages my very “active” (i.e. messy) husband to drop his shoes at the door after he has been working on his latest outdoor project.
 The mudroom provides an appropriate space to dry off the dogs when they have been out in the rain.

 The mudroom also houses my stackable washer and dryer, along with a nice shelf for my clean laundry basket.
 I have room for a plastic bin for the EXTRA dirty clothes that don’t even make it to the hamper in the bathroom.

 My mudroom offers me peace and serenity in the rest of my home.
 I can keep the unsightly odds and ends away from plain view.
 Everything has its place in my mudroom.
 I think more and more people both young and old, with and without children, are looking for a flexible space to stash the unsightly necessities of everyday life, which is why a mudroom is a great addition to any household.

 Eastwood Homes offers dozens of floor plans with a mud room space separating the garage entrance from the rest of the home.
 One of my favorite Eastwood Homes mudroom spaces comes with the Charleston floor plan.
-The mudroom in the Charleston is so large that some decorators treat it as a separate living space.
-The Charleston model home in Granite Falls (Raleigh Division) features a home office space in the mudroom.
-I, on the other hand, would fill this room with cabinets and cubbies.
-I would have a place for everything.
-I would include a laundry sink to wash my dogs, and a countertop for folding clothing.
-It would be a dream-come-true!
+The mudroom in Charleston is so large that some decorators treat it as a separate living space.
+I would fill this room with cabinets and cubbies and have a place for everything, including a laundry sink to wash my dogs, and a countertop for folding clothing.
+It would be a dream come true!